charlesmagutu/yolo/README.md

     docker-compose up -d
     ```
     This command will start all the services defined in the Docker Compose file in detached mode (-d), allowing them to run in the background.

+## Accessing the Application

+    Once the application is up and running, you can access the frontend at [http://localhost:3000](http://localhost:3000)